Brown dwarf: Secondary features

-Young brown dwarfs have low surface gravities because they have larger radii and lower masses compared to the field stars of similar spectral type.
-These sources are marked by a letter beta (β) for intermediate surface gravity and gamma (γ) for low surface gravity.
-Indication for low surface gravity are weak CaH, K I and Na I lines, as well as strong VO line.
-Alpha (α) stands for normal surface gravity and is usually dropped.
+Young brown dwarfs have low surface gravities because they have larger radii and lower masses than the field stars of similar spectral type.
+These sources are noted by a letter beta (β) for intermediate surface gravity or gamma (γ) for low surface gravity.
+Indicators of low surface gravity include weak CaH, K I and Na I lines, as well as a strong VO line.
+Alpha (α) denotes normal surface gravity and is usually dropped.
 Sometimes an extremely low surface gravity is denoted by a delta (δ).
-The suffix "pec" stands for peculiar.
-The peculiar suffix is still used for other features that are unusual and summarizes different properties, indicative of low surface gravity, subdwarfs and unresolved binaries.
+The suffix "pec" stands for "peculiar"; this suffix is still used for other features that are unusual, and summarizes different properties, indicating low surface gravity, subdwarfs and unresolved binaries.
 The prefix sd stands for subdwarf and only includes cool subdwarfs.
 This prefix indicates a low metallicity and kinematic properties that are more similar to halo stars than to disk stars.
 Subdwarfs appear bluer than disk objects.
 The red suffix describes objects with red color, but an older age.
 This is not interpreted as low surface gravity, but as a high dust content.
 The blue suffix describes objects with blue near-infrared colors that cannot be explained with low metallicity.
 Some are explained as L+T binaries, others are not binaries, such as 2MASS J11263991−5003550 and are explained with thin and/or large-grained clouds.